mitodl/hugo-course-publisher/site/content/courses/6-034-artificial-intelligence-fall-2010/_index.md

   a figure standing upright in the middle, ending with a person hunched over at a computer.
 course_image_caption_text: '<p>Somewhere, something went wrong.
 (Anonymous.)</p>'
-course_description: >-
-  <p>This course introduces students to the basic knowledge representation,
-  problem solving, and learning methods of artificial intelligence.
-Upon completion of 6.034, students should be able to develop intelligent systems by assembling solutions to concrete computational problems; understand the role of knowledge representation, problem solving, and learning in intelligent-system engineering; and appreciate the role of problem solving, vision, and language in understanding human intelligence from a computational perspective.</p>
 course_info:
   instructors:
     - Prof. Patrick Winston